 11. Buying Things on Sale

 Just because you want something doesn’t mean you need to have it right away.
-Waiting to buy things when they go on sale is another of the best tips for saving for a house.
-Along with looking at stores’ mailers, you could always create a Google alert to find out when things go on sale by typing in your favorite stores’ names + sales on Google Alerts.
+Waiting to buy things when they go on sale is another one of the best tips for saving for a house.
+Along with looking at stores’ advertised sales, you could always create a Google alert to find out when things go on sale by typing in your favorite stores’ names + sales on Google Alerts.

 12. Using Promo Codes

-Similar to presenting a paper coupon to an in-store cashier, promo codes are like coupons for online purchases.
+Promo codes are like coupons for online purchases.
 Browser extensions that search the web for deals can bring those promo codes to you and save you precious search time and effort.

 13. Cutting Out Cable